 Bring along your horse and ride 15 miles of equestrian trails; you can also camp with your horse at the Big Brown Primitive Camping Trail.

 Ninety-three campsites have 30-amp electric, and there are restrooms with showers nearby.
-Primitive tent sites are just $10 per night and RV sites range from just $15 to $20 per night.
+Primitive tent (currently closed) sites are just $10 per night and RV sites range from just $15 to $20 per night.

 Colorado Bend State Park